InsertCoinTheater/stream-docs/tickets.md

 Tickets are the secondary currency of Insert Coin Theater.
+Tickets are earned via Lootboxes which can be attained using [Tokens](tokens.md).

 You can check your tickets at any time using **!tickets** in chat.

 Chat Prizes are unlocked using Tickets, which are earned from [Lootboxes](tokens.md) during streams, which in turn are purchased using [Tokens](tokens.md).